-Two types of breathing spaces are being introduced: a standard breathing space and a mental health crisis breathing space.
+Two types of breathing spaces have been introduced: the standard breathing space and the mental health crisis breathing space.

 A standard breathing space is available to any person with a problem debt.
 It is only accessible through a debt advice provider authorised by the FCA to offer debt counselling or a local authority authorised to provide debt advice.
 The standard breathing space would be in force for 60 days, with a midway review between 25-35 days of the breathing space.
 Any ongoing or new enforcement action and contact should be paused during the period and interest and penalty charges cannot be applied during the period.

 An individual can only apply for a standard breathing space once every 12 months and all contact should be via the debt advisor with the creditors.
 The debt advisor’s role is to check for eligibility and appropriateness.
-It will only be available to those residing in England and Wales, who do not already have some kind of bankruptcy order in place i.e. a debt relief order or IVA.
+It will only be available to those residing in England and Wales, who do not already have some kind of bankruptcy order in place.
 It also should not be granted where the individual would be able to pay off their debts with the help from budgeting or if they have some assets they would be able to sell.
+The individual is expected to meet their ongoing obligations such as current rent payments, if they cannot do so then a breathing space will not be appropriate.

 Mental health crisis breathing spaces are for those individuals with a qualifying debt who are being treated for mental health issues.
 It would be applied for by those nominated as acting for the individual in crisis, and the evidence that the person is in mental health crisis can only be obtained from an “Approved Mental Health Professional”.
 This is a defined term, a medical professional who is approved by the local social services authority to provide that service.
 Contact with the debt advisor would be via a nominated point of contact.
 A mental health crisis breathing space will last for so long as the tenant is being treated as is in crisis plus a further 30 days.
 There is no limit to how many times an individual can apply for a mental health crisis breathing space.